-When do the FISCs run?
+When and where do the FISCs run?

-Check bsbi.org/field-skills - there are usually several locations and the dates usually run from May to August.

-Where?

-In Shrewsbury, in Kent, and sometimes there are places on Natural England-run FISCs in various places in England.
-We are hoping to add new locations so it's always best to check the FISC page on the BSBI website for the current year's FISC locations.
+Check bsbi.org/field-skills - for locations and the dates of FISCs, which are usually run from late April to early September.
+We have enquiries from various new FISC Providers and Assessors and are aiming to add new Providers and locations so it's always best to check the FISC page on the BSBI website for the latest FISC locations.